“Yes, I’ll come over at 9 a.m.,” I said. “See you then.”

 Over the following years, I made drastic moves and relocated across the country to save on rent.

 I started working every single weekend doing any gig I could take.
-There were times when I felt exhausted or embarrassed by the side hustles and when debt fatigue set in, but I remembered why I was doing it — I wanted to be debt-free so that I could travel and freely experience life.
+There were times when I felt exhausted or embarrassed by the side hustles and when debt fatigue set in, but I remembered why I was doing it — I wanted to overcome my student loand debt so that I could travel and freely experience life.

 During the leaner months, I’d put $800 to $1,000 per month toward my loans.
 Then, I more than doubled my income and paid back between $2,000 and $4,000 per month.
 Throughout the years, I’ve consistently put 50 percent of my after-tax income toward my debt.